kungfuai/kaishi/README.md

 ```

 # Quick Start
+The only requirement to use Kaishi is that your dataset is a directory of files.
+It is first and foremost a discovery tool, and thus is not optimized for huge data sets.
+Try working with a subset to start exploring.

-To run a simple image analysis pipeline, try the below:
+To run a simple image processing pipeline, try the below:
 ```
 from kaishi.image.dataset import ImageDataset imdata = ImageDataset('sample_images', recursive=True)